scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

     ax.set_yticks(np.arange(33, 35.8, 0.5))
     ax.set_title(ltx_grid.time["units"][-20:])

+This therefore makes it very easy to create quicklook plots from the data.
+In addition to horizontal cross sections, PyDDA can also plot wind cross sections in the x-z and y-z planes so that one can view a vertical cross section of winds.

 .. figure:: Figure_streamline.png
    :align: center

-   An example streamline plot of winds in Hurricane Florence.
+   An example streamline plot of winds in Hurricane Florence overlaid over radar estimated rainfall rate.
 The blue contour represents the region containing gale force winds, while the red contour represents the regions where hurricane force winds are present. :label:`streamline_plot`

+In addition to streamline plots, PyDDA also supports visualization through quiver plots.
+Creating a quiver plot from a dataset that looks like Figure :ref:`barb_plot`, in this case a single Doppler retrieval, is as easy as:

 .. code-block:: python